-The normative merits of corporate governing become harder to decipher when one considers its impact on society, which is obviously a broad topic beyond the confines of traditional corporate governance.
+The merits of corporate governing become harder to decipher when one considers its impact on society, a vast topic beyond the confines of traditional corporate governance.
 Because corporate governing is geared to make an impact on society, it is essential to understand its normative implications for social activists, on the one hand, and for civil society, on the other hand.

 1. Social Activists.

-The former category is easier to address.
-Social activists decide to partner up with corporations because they expect to achieve something they would not otherwise score alone.337 In a way, from their perspective, corporate governing is a strategic partnership with one or more corporations on some high-stakes issue.
-So long as they perceive the bargain is worth it, they will engage with corporations and solicit their involvement.
+The implications for social activists are easier to address.
+If they decide to partner up with corporations, it is because they expect to obtain goals they would not otherwise achieve alone.381 From their perspective, corporate governing is a strategic partnership to obtain results in high-stakes issues.382 So long as they perceive the bargain is advantageous, they will engage with corporations and solicit their involvement.
 If social activists find corporate governing counterproductive, they have the power to stop the collaboration with the corporation.
-True, some fake grassroots movements will continue to be around, but "true" social activists can keep corporations honest and disavow any initiative they consider misaligned with their mission.
-It takes two to tango.
-If they don't stop the dance, it's because in their strategic calculous, corporate governing works.
+While fake grassroots movements are routinely engaged by corporations to build misleading narratives,383 "true" social activists can keep corporations honest and disavow initiatives they consider